-Day 18 – Rishikesh.
-You will have another yoga lesson in the morning.
-In the evening, you will visit Triveni Ghat and view the holy Ganges Aarti (breakfast).
+Day 18 – Palampur.
+You will have yoga lesson in the morning.
+In the evening, you will visit a tea factory and a ,museum (breakfast and dinner).

 Day 22 – Delhi to Goa.
-After breakfast, you will fly from Delhi to Goa. (breakfast and dinner).
+After breakfast, you will fly from Delhi to Goa. (dinner).

 Day 23 to Day 27 – Goa.
 Spend time volunteering in the local communities with your weekend free to relax on the beach (breakfast, lunch and dinner).

 Day 28 – Thursday departure for your flight from Goa Airport (breakfast).

 Jaipur is located within the area of Rajasthan.
 Know internationally as the Pink City, Jaipur was the stronghold of a clan of rulers whose hill forts and palaces still hold importance today.
 The Pink City, so called because of the beautiful colour of the stone used exclusively to build the walled city, Jaipur is now known as one of India’s most exciting destinations due to its unique blend of modern and authentic Indian culture.